What’s better than knowing that your home is shielded with an environment-friendly roof?

 Shingles used for roofing have been around for quite a long time.

-Asphalt shingles used to be the most popular options – the type which are used on roads – because of their durability.
+Asphalt shingles used to be the most popular option - the type which is used on roads - because of their durability.
 They are also water-resistant, very cheap, and easy to install.

 However, asphalt roof shingles pose a threat to the environment because they’re petroleum-based and emit dangerous fumes when recycled.